 Citation: A listing of the name, address, and phone number of a local business.

 A citation is any online mention of business details.
-This is mainly the name, address, phone number (NAP) of the business.
+This is mainly the name, address, phone number (NAP) of the business, which we explained earlier.
 A citation can also include the website domain or an URL of the website (NAP + W).

 Here is an example for a citation:

 Unlike a backlink, a citation does not have to link to the business, just mention it.
 If a citation also includes a link to the website, then it doubles as a backlink.

 The essential difference between a citation and a backlink is that in case of citations, all information about the business can be read at the citation site itself.
 In the case of backlinks, the link takes the user back to the website of the business.

 Citations can be either structured or unstructured.
 Structured citations are mentions of a business on sites such as Yellow Pages, Yelp, Manta, Houzz, Foursquare, local directories, etc. These are the established citation sites.